nus-cs2103-AY2021S1/tp/docs/team/sc-arecrow.md

     This was challenging as it required an in-depth analysis and consideration on how to reconcile the different ways that the mark command vs the mark attendance method identifies which record is supposed to be marked.

+- **New Feature:** Added the ability to list all student records in a session.
+    - What it does: Allows a TA to view the records of all students enrolled in that session.
+    - Justification: Since TAskmaster has some functionality to filter the student record list, this feature enables the TA to "reset" the list and view all the records.

 - **Code contributed:** [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=sc-arecrow)

 - **Project Management:**